Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``UTR_type``: The sRNA is from 5'UTR or 3'UTR or interCDS.

-``with_TSS``: The sRNA is from which TSS.
-NA means the sRNA is not related with TSS.
+``with_TSS``: which TSSs are related to this sRNA.
+NA means the sRNA is not related to any TSSs.

-``start_cleavage``: The sRNA may starts at which processing sites.
+``start_cleavage``: The sRNA may start at which processing sites.
 This will only appear in 3'UTR or interCDS derived sRNA.

-``end_cleavage``: The sRNA may ends at which processing sites.
+``end_cleavage``: The sRNA may end at which processing sites.

 ``sORF``: Which sORF overlap with this sRNA.